-The course website can be found on Yukon University's Moodle learning management system at https://moodle.yukonu.ca/my/.
+The course website can be found on Yukon University's Moodle learning management system.

-The course's Moodle page will be used extensively in the course, including to access and participate in asynchronous learning activities, to access learning materials and resources, and to access and submit assignments and assessments.
+The course's Moodle page will be used extensively in the course, including to access learning materials and resources, to access and submit assignments and assessments, and to access and participate in occasional asynchronous learning activities.